Running Unicorns in the Landscape

 Spencer Sheehan Kalina

-Rereleasing Revolutionary Radishes: The Survivalist Manifesto of a Radical Artist
+Repurposing Revolutionary Radishes: The Survivalist Manifesto of a Radical Artist, Blog Edition

 Rereleasing my creative manifesto Revolutionary Radishes: The Survivalist Manifesto of a Radical Artist as a digital artists book, available on my Etsy store, is an exciting new adventure in the life of this creative essay.
 Originally this text was published last year (2021) by Lupercalia Press in their digital anthology Vulcanalia.
 Shortly after its release as a digital edition, I also had the opportunity to do a limited edition run of Revolutionary Radishes as a pamphlet.
 Next year a new edition of the pamphlet will be printed but in the meantime, while we wait for that beautiful carbon copy, the work is at least available for reading in a digital edition with additions to the original published text.